Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Publish data to two Kinesis data streams.
 Deploy Kinesis Data Analytics to the first stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
 Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.
 - [ ] Publish data to two Kinesis data streams.
 Deploy a custom application using the Kinesis Client Library (KCL) to the first stream for analyzing trends, and send notifications using Amazon SNS.
 Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.

-### A large company receives files from external parties in Amazon EC2 throughout the day.
-At the end of the day, the files are combined into a single file, compressed into a gzip file, and uploaded to Amazon S3.
-The total size of all the files is close to 100 GB daily.
-Once the files are uploaded to Amazon S3, an
-AWS Batch program executes a COPY command to load the files into an Amazon Redshift cluster.
-Which program modification will accelerate the COPY process?

-- [ ] Upload the individual files to Amazon S3 and run the COPY command as soon as the files become available.
-- [x] Split the number of files so they are equal to a multiple of the number of slices in the Amazon Redshift cluster.
-Gzip and upload the files to Amazon S3.
-Run the COPY command on the files.
-- [ ] Split the number of files so they are equal to a multiple of the number of compute nodes in the Amazon Redshift cluster.
-Gzip and upload the files to Amazon S3.
-Run the COPY command on the files.
-- [ ] Apply sharding by breaking up the files so the distkey columns with the same values go to the same file.
-Gzip and upload the sharded files to Amazon S3.
-Run the COPY command on the files.

 ### An energy company collects voltage data in real time from sensors that are attached to buildings.
 The company wants to receive notifications when a sequence of two voltage drops is detected within 10 minutes of a sudden voltage increase at the same building.
 All notifications must be delivered as quickly as possible.
 The system must be highly available.
 The company needs a solution that will automatically scale when this monitoring feature is implemented in other cities.
 The notification system is subscribed to an Amazon Simple Notification Service (Amazon SNS) topic for remediation.
 Which solution will meet these requirements?

 - [ ] Create an Amazon Managed Streaming for Apache Kafka cluster to ingest the data.
 Use an Apache Spark Streaming with Apache Kafka consumer API in an automatically scaled Amazon EMR cluster to process the incoming data.
 Use the Spark Streaming application to detect the known event sequence and send the SNS message.